For householder applications (extensions and alterations to residential properties) we offer two types of pre-application advice:

 If you are seeking planning advice and information on extensions and alterations to a residential property you can do this by:

 - Looking online.
-Many of the answers to queries that people ask us about can be found via our website (www.stalbans.gov.uk/planning).
 The Government’s Planning Portal (www.planningportal.gov.uk/permission/house) provides simple-to-use interactive guidance for householders about a wide range of planning related matters.
 Click on the link on our website.
 This service is free.

 - Getting advice from a Council planning officer.
-You can apply for this service online at the top of this page.
 A planning officer will consider your proposal and prepare a pre-application report on your proposals which will be emailed to you.
 You will be asked to upload any documents that you would like us to consider.
 Full instructions and information are on our website.
-The cost of this service is £120.
+The cost of this service is £180.
 If you would like a face to face meeting with the officer as part of this service, you can book a 30 minute appointment online.
-The cost including a meeting is £180.
+The cost including a meeting is £240.

 - Getting advice from a planning agent.
 The Council cannot make recommendations, but there is plenty of information online.
 Common online searches include; 'Architectural Agent', 'Architects', 'Planning Agent', and 'Planning Consultant'.
 Businesses describing themselves as 'architectural agents' or similar do not necessarily employ qualified architects.
 Similarly, the use of the word 'planning' into a company's name does not necessarily indicate that they employ qualified planners.
 The professional body for the planning profession is the Royal Town Planning Institute (RTPI).
 Professionals accredited to this body will usually have the letters MRTPI or FRTPI after their name.
 Charges vary.